How to make raw Soya Chaap Sticks at home?

 raw soya chaap | homemade raw soya chaap | how to make soya chaap sticks at home is one of the most loved street food recipe, especially, in northern India. those who eat non-veg says that the taste and texture of chaap is as good as chicken. it is to be noted that this is the post with respect to making of soya chaap which is “raw”. how to further cook a raw chaap has been shared in another post.

-Editing this recipe again for the third time on 10-02-2019. know the reasons, below, which includes honest confessions too.
+Editing this recipe again for the forth time on 18-08-2026. know the reasons, below, which includes honest confessions too.

 This recipe of raw soya chaap always remained a challenge for us because we have made about 8 experiments on this recipe in the span of 3 years, which resulted from failure to average results.